pub struct Template<'env> { /* private fields */ }Expand description

 pub fn render_block_to_write<S: Serialize, W: Write>( &self, block: &str, ctx: S, w: W ) -> Result<(), Error>

-Renders the template block into a io::Write
+Renders the template block into a io::Write.

-This works exactly like render_to_write
+This works exactly like render_to_write but renders

 a single block.
 The first argument is the name of the block.